The probability of each word is independent of any words before it.

 After estimating all unigram probabilities, we can apply these estimates to calculate the probability of each sentence in the evaluation text: each sentence probability is the product of word probabilities.

 We can go further than this and estimate the probability of the entire evaluation text, such as dev1 or dev2.
-Under the naive assumption that each sentence in the text is independent from other sentences, we can decompose this probability as the product of the sentence probabilities, which in turn are nothing but products of word probabilities.
+Under the naive assumption that each sentence in the text is independent of other sentences, we can decompose this probability as the product of the sentence probabilities, which in turn are nothing but products of word probabilities.

 The role of ending symbols

-As outlined above, our language model not only assigns probabilities to words, but also probabilities to all sentences in a text.
+As outlined above, our language model not only assigns probabilities to words but also probabilities to all sentences in a text.
 As a result, to ensure that the probabilities of all possible sentences sum to 1, we need to add the symbol [END] to the end of each sentence and estimate its probability as if it is a real word.
 This is a rather esoteric detail, and you can read more about its rationale here (page 4).

-Evaluation metric: average log likelihood
+Evaluation metric: average log-likelihood

-As a result, we end up with the metric of average log likelihood, which is simply the average of the trained log probabilities of each word in our evaluation text.
+As a result, we end up with the metric of average log-likelihood, which is simply the average of the trained log probabilities of each word in our evaluation text.
 In other words, the better our language model is, the probability that it assigns to each word in the evaluation text will be higher on average.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.